This “welcome to a southern home” post is all about showing how to start and keep traditions without losing your mind.

 What you’ll find in a welcoming southern home:

-• It smells good—either from food or a well-placed air freshener.
+It smells good—either from food or a well-placed air freshener.
+Or a scented candle.

-• There is always food.
-It can be home-cooked or purchased at the deli and put in a nice container or on a platter, making it look like you’ve been working hard all day.
-You can even serve salad as long as it looks pretty.
+There is always food.
+It can be home-cooked or purchased at the deli and put in a nice container or on a platter.

 Traits of a Welcoming Southern Home